amyzhang-commits/auntle-az/_posts/2025-09-12-prelude-and-auntle.md

 ---
 layout: post
-title: "Prelude & And thus: Auntle"
+title: "And thus: Auntle"
 date: 2025-09-12
 image: /assets/img/auntle-intro.jpg
-tags: [AI, Health, Solo-Motherhood, Experimental]
+tags: [AI, Health, Solo-Motherhood]
 featured_description: "The origin story of Auntle: from sugar withdrawal and pulse readings to building AI tools for solo mothers by choice.
 Why I'm documenting experiments in human-AI collaboration while preparing for intentional motherhood."
 ---